 - Utilize Online Advertisements.
 Online advertisements are an easy way of automating a large portion of the selling process.
 The majority of work involves entering the specs of the tractor, writing a paragraph on anything buyers should know, uploading the pictures, and paying for the listing (unless a free platform is used).
 A few popular selling platforms include:

 - Be Realistic on Pricing.
-Prior to posting the ad, browse various listing websites to get a sense of the standard selling point for tractors of a similar make, model, and age.
+Before posting the ad, browse various listing websites to get a sense of the standard selling point for tractors of a similar make, model, and age.